-11. CELL PHONES AND ELECTRONIC DEVICES
+10. CELL PHONES AND ELECTRONIC DEVICES

-PEPPS Preparatory does not require pupils to bring laptops, tablets or cell phones from Grade 1-6.
-Grade 7s are involved with projects and as such are required to purchase a laptop that they will use from Grade 7 through high school.
-In order to protect the laptop, a Grade 7 will have the privilege of hiring a school locker for the duration of the year.
-In order to integrate information technology into our lessons, two fully equipped computer laboratories are available for use by teachers and pupils across a range of subjects from Grade 1-6.
+PEPPS Preparatory does not require pupils to bring laptops, tablets or cell phones from Grade 1-7.
+A fully equipped computer laboratory is available for use by teachers and pupils across a range of subjects from Grade 1-7.

-Cell phones are brought to school entirely at the pupil's own risk.
-Cell phones may NOT be used during the school day (or after school) and should be switched off and out of sight.
+Cell phones may only be at school if a parent arranged with the school.
 If a pupil is found to be using the cell phone without the permission of a teacher and/or inappropriately, the pupil will receive 10 penalty points.

-If a teacher suspects that a pupil has been using his/her phone during a lesson and the pupil denies this allegation, the teacher may request that the pupil is searched.
+If a teacher suspects that a pupil has been using his/her phone during a lesson and the pupil denies this allegation, the teacher may request that the pupil be searched.
 The pupil must be searched in the presence of a second staff member and by a staff member of the same gender as the pupil.
 Teachers may also request to see the recent activity on the phone.
 Any social media activity is not allowed during school time or break time.